Andrew Jackson Jr.: Life and debt

 The Jacksons' Mississippi land flooded incessantly, while hail and freak frosts destroyed both subsistence crops and cotton seedlings; Jackson's projections of wood production were vast overestimates—the enslaved woodcutters were producing less than half of Jackson had expected.
 The overseer wrote Jackson complaining that Junior was neglecting the property and the slaves, leaving him and his wife (who had nine children of their own) to make clothes for the slaves and to nurse them when they were sick (rather than providing for a doctor).
 One historian concluded, "Working conditions in such circumstances must have been horrendous, and most of the work was performed by slaves whose voice never appears in the letters."
 A letter written in the 1840s by a woman who lived at nearby Moon Lake, which was north along the river in Coahoma County, told of "'copper colored water' from shallow wells which had an unpleasant taste and which was blamed for many of the chills and fevers which plagued the people.
 She also complains of the swarms of mosquitoes and of oppressive summer heat followed by cold, wet winters."

 According to Junior's biographer Linda Galloway, "By February, 1844 the Jacksons were forced to look for a purchaser for the Halcyon place.
 Andrew Junior had closed the woodyard [at the riverfront steamboat landing]; he had been urged to do so by his overseer who promptly opened his own fueling station on some nearby property."
 As of 1845, Junior's debts totaled plus interest, and the former president died with $16,000 (plus interest) in debts incurred to buy Halcyon.
 The president's estate was valued at $150,000; the 100 slaves attached to the property composed the vast majority of the value of the estate, with the 1200 acres of land being the remainder.
 Junior eventually sold Halcyon and the slaves that worked the land to clear some of his debts.

+He later owned two other Mississippi plantations, both in Hancock County near the Gulf of Mexico: Sea Song plantation, and Clifton plantation.
+They bought Sea Song in 1857, with assistance from J. F. H. Claiborne and other local planters.
+The house burned down almost immediately and a replacement was not completed until 1859.
+The family sold the property in 1861 and moved to New Orleans.